-The Master of Science Coordinated Program in Dietetics, Nutrition and Exercise Physiology (MS CPD) is designed for students whose career goals are to become eligible to take the Registered Dietitian Nutritionist (RDN) exam, administered by the Commission on Dietetic Registration through the Academy of Nutrition and Dietetics.
+The Master of Science Coordinated Program in Dietetics, Nutrition and Exercise Physiology (MS CPD) is designed for students whose career goals are to become eligible to take the Registered Dietitian Nutritionist (RDN) exam, administered by the Commission on Dietetic Registration (CDR) through the Academy of Nutrition and Dietetics.
 Graduates of the MS CPD are expected to function effectively as entry-level dietetics practitioners in a clinical, management, and community setting.
-The supervised practice experience requirement prior to the exam is 1,200 hours, which consists of 440 hours in a clinical rotation, 160 hours in a food management rotation, 200 hours in a community rotation, and 400 hours in an exercise internship.
+The supervised practice experience requirement prior to the exam is 1,000 hours, which consists of 440 hours in a clinical rotation, 160 hours in a food management rotation, 200 hours in a community rotation, and 200 hours in an exercise practicum.

 WSU MS CPD MISSION STATEMENT